NHSDigital/dtos-communication-management/README.md

 - Python 3.11 or higher
 - PostgreSQL 14 or higher
 - Docker (for containerized development)
-- Pipenv (for dependency management)
+- pipenv (for dependency management)

 ### Environment Setup